For perfect ribeye steak, sear it in a super-hot cast-iron skillet on each side, then finish it in a hot oven.

-This method will nicely brown the fat and create a good crust on the exterior while keeping the inside of the steak tender and juicy.
+To make perfectly cooked ribeye steaks, sear them in a hot cast-iron skillet on each side, then finish them in the oven.
+This method will brown the fat and create a good crust on the exterior while keeping the inside tender and juicy.

 Ingredients

-You'll only need four ingredients to cook these steaks.
+You'll only need four ingredients to make this recipe.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

-Ribeye steaks: As mentioned above, I like to buy big, 1-pound, 1.5-inch thick steaks.
-Whenever possible, I go for USDA prime grade.
+- Ribeye steaks: I like to buy big, 1-pound, 1.5-inch thick steaks.
+Whenever possible, I go for USDA Prime grade.
 USDA Choice is acceptable but inferior to Prime.
+Try to find steaks that are not overly trimmed.
+The fatty edge is delicious!

-Kosher salt and black pepper: I highly recommend using kosher salt when cooking steaks.
+- Kosher salt and black pepper: I highly recommend using Diamond Crystal Kosher Salt when cooking steaks.
 It's tasty, and its coarse grind helps create that nice crust we all look for in a steak.
-I use Diamond Crystal kosher salt, and I use quite a bit of it since it has half the sodium of table salt or sea salt.

 Variations

-The best way to vary this recipe is by using spices to season the steak.
-A steakhouse I often frequent serves an excellent Cajun ribeye seasoned with various spices.
+The best way to vary this recipe is to season the steaks with spices.
+A steakhouse I often frequent serves a delicious Cajun ribeye seasoned with various spices.

-While I prefer to let the flavor of the beef shine through and simply season the steaks with salt and pepper, sometimes it's fun to use seasonings such as paprika, cumin, and cayenne pepper.
-You can use just a pinch of each of these spices to sprinkle each side of your steak.
+While I prefer to let the beef's flavor shine through and season the steaks simply with salt and pepper, sometimes it's fun to use seasonings such as paprika, cumin, and cayenne pepper.
+You can sprinkle a generous pinch of each of these spices on each side of your steaks.

 The detailed instructions for making this recipe are listed in the recipe card below.
 Here's an overview of the steps:

-- Using oven mitts, carefully transfer the hot skillet to the preheated oven.
-Leave it there for about 3 minutes for medium-rare steaks and about 5 minutes for medium-done steaks (which is the level of doneness recommended by the USDA).
-(Photos 4,5).
+Using oven mitts, transfer the hot skillet to the preheated oven.
+Leave it there for about 3 minutes for medium-rare steaks and about 5 minutes for medium-done steaks (the level of doneness recommended by the USDA).

-- Transfer the steaks to a warm plate and loosely cover them with foil to keep them warm.
+Transfer the steaks to a warm plate and loosely cover them with foil to keep them warm.
 Let them rest for 5 minutes, then top them with butter and serve.
-(Photo 6).

-- You could remove the steaks from the fridge an hour before cooking them to bring them to room temperature.
-But since I like my steaks medium-rare, I prefer them refrigerator-cold.
+- Some recipes instruct you to remove the steaks from the fridge an hour before cooking to bring them to room temperature.
+But since I like my steaks medium-rare, I prefer them to be refrigerator-cold when I cook them.
 This enables me to give them a good sear while keeping their inside red and warm.
 There's less of a risk of overcooking them this way.

 - If you like your steaks rare or if they are thinner - around 1 inch thick - you can skip the oven and simply pan-fry them for 3 minutes per side plus 30-60 seconds on the edges.
 Then check to see if they are done to your liking.